 What Is B2B SEO?

-Before we dive into how you can design a B2B SEO strategy for your brand, let’s quickly look at what B2B SEO is.
+Before we dive into how you can design an SEO campaign for your brand, let’s quickly look at what B2B SEO is.

 Search engine optimization (SEO) refers to the practice of creating web pages designed to show up for queries made by your target audience.
-B2B SEO, therefore, is the practice of creating web pages that rank high for queries your buyer persona makes about anything related to your product or services.
+B2B SEO, therefore, is the practice of creating web pages that rank high for queries your target customer makes about anything related to your product or services.

 Do B2C & B2B Require Their Own Strategies?